rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_common/README.md

 # RabbitMQ Peer Discovery Commons

-This library is similar in purpose to [rabbit-common](https://github.com/rabbitmq/rabbitmq-common) but focusses exclusively on peer discovery backends (new in 3.7.0, previously available as [a plugin](https://github.com/rabbitmq/rabbitmq-autocluster)).
+This library is similar in purpose to [rabbit-common](https://github.com/rabbitmq/rabbitmq-common) but focusses exclusively on [RabbitMQ peer discovery backends](http://www.rabbitmq.com/cluster-formation.html) (available as [a plugin](https://github.com/rabbitmq/rabbitmq-autocluster) for 3.6.x releases).

 It is not supposed to be enabled, disabled or used directly by the users, only as a dependency of other plugins.